NBISweden/workshop-ngsintro/README.md

 This repo contains the course material for NBIS workshop **Introduction to Bioinformatics using NGS data**.
 The rendered view of this repo is available [here](https://nbisweden.github.io/workshop-ngsintro/).

-## Repo organisation

-The source material is located on the *master* branch (default).
-The rendered material is located on the *gh-pages* branch.
-For most part, one only needs to update content in master.
-Changes pushed to the *master* branch is automatically rendered to the *gh-pages* branch.

-The first build can take around 30-40 mins depending on the number of R packages.
-Subsequent builds take about 2 minutes since caching is enabled.
-Caches are removed after 7 days of last access.
-A push after that will require a full rebuild.

-For more details about repo organisation, updating and modifying this repo, check out the [template repo](https://github.com/royfrancis/workshop-template-rmd-ga).

 ## Contributing

 To add or update contents of this repo (for collaborators), first clone the repo.